SaiMukhund/Churn-Prediction/Readme.md

+## Predict Customer Churn and Build Insights for Retention
+-  Analysing customer data for a subscription-based service provider to identify patterns, predict churn, and propose retention strategies.
+Additionally, build a recommendation engine to enhance customer engagement.

 ## Data
 - "./data" folder contains the data collected
 - first_data.csv is data which contains 200 samples which were initially given